apisnetworks/apiscp-docs/docs/SECURITY.md

 Any account impersonated from a TOTP account inherits TOTP privileges.
 Any impersonation without TOTP will not inherit this privilege flag.
 An active session may be elevated to TOTP status ([PRIVILEGE_EXTAUTH](PROGRAMMING.md#Permissions)) using the API from an elevated console.

+##### TOTP API Access

+TOTP may be optionally included in API requests.
+When supplied as a header named `X-Extended-Auth`, extended authentication is permitted on all API calls.
+TOTP may be bypassed if `auth:set-extended-auth-flag($session_id)` is set for the authenticated session.
+API server will return an additional `WWW-Authorization` header with `qop="auth-int"` (authentication integrity) if TOTP is requested but has failed validation.

 #### IP

 IP restrictions may be set in **Account** > **Settings** > **Security** or programmatically using `auth:restrict-ip($ip, $gate = NULL)`.
 An authentication gate, if specified, applies IP restriction to a module of ApisCP.
 Possible gates include: `UI`, `SOAP`, `DAV`, and `CLI`.
 When no gate is specified restriction applies to all gates. `auth:remove-ip-restriction($ip, $gate = NULL)` can be used to remove such restrictions. `$ip` accepts either an IP address or CIDR.